 While in law school, Kyle served as an Editor of the Seventh Circuit Review, which published his work.
-He also served as Vice President and Treasurer of the Real Estate Law Student Association.

 - Indiana University–Bloomington, B.A., 2008